Caryogri/farkleWebsite/README.md

 Simon React Notes:

 Learned how to import existing code into a React app.
 Honestly the whole process is fairly tedious and in the future, apps should be crafted with React or another framework in mind from the getgo.

+Startup Javascript Notes:

+Async functions can be fairly finicky, but are useful.
+Learned how to debug JS code from a browser.

+Startup Service Notes:

+Had some trouble with the mongodb api.
+It didn't work in my development envirnment and behaved strangly for certain function calls.
+This taught me to focus intently on making sure the development environment works and can be properly used for debugging.
+Without these services working, entire functions of your website can be crippled.
+Unfortunately, this is true for me as well.

+Startup React Notes:

+React can be extremely useful for easy manipulation of the DOM and keeping track of specific components.
+As HTML and JS is injected, redundant code can be minimized and the pages themselves can be made more dynamic.
+React apps should really be built from the ground up and not migrated into.